Tazinho/snakecase/README.md

 in general) to different cases like snake_case, smallCamel- and BigCamelCase among others.
 Also high level features for more advanced case conversions are provided via `to_any_case()`.-->

-The snakecase package introduces a fresh and straightforward approach on case conversion of strings, based upon a concise design philosophy.
+The snakecase package introduces a fresh and straightforward approach on case conversion of strings, based upon a consistent design philosophy.

 (If you are interested on (the history of) this package, you can watch this [(older) talk](https://www.youtube.com/watch?v=T6p0l8XzP64).)